zancas/resume/za_resume.rst

 Molecular Cellular and Developmental Biology:
 '''''''''''''''''''''''''''''''''''''''''''''

-* aligned and inferred phylogenies of ribosomal RNA's using:
+* aligned and inferred phylogenies of ribosomal RNA's using (Python)
-  - arb
-  - phylip
-  - BioPython
-  - clustalW

 * Wrote custom Python scripts to identify distinct clusters of microbial communities in the environment